-You know you need to do it.
-You’ve had it on your to-do list for years.
-You've told yourself time and time again that this is the year you must get your book done.
+You’ve had “write an ebook” it on your to-do list for years.
+You know you need to just do it already.
+Time and time again you’ve told yourself that this is the year you must get your book done.

-It’s not that you don’t recognize the benefits, or that you don’t want to have a published book on your resume.
+It’s not that you don’t recognize the benefits, or that you don’t want to have a published book.
 You just struggle with it, and probably for the same reasons many other writers struggle.

 Here’s a biggie.
 Everyone is busy.
 We all get that.
 But that’s not a good excuse when it comes to growing your business.